fluent/fluentd-docs-gitbook/container-deployment/docker-logging-driver.md

 ### Step 4: Confirm

-Now on the Fluentd output, you will see the incoming message from the container, e.g:
+Now, in the Fluentd output, you will see the incoming message from the container, i.e:

 ``` {.CodeRay}
 2019-08-21 00:52:28.000000000 +0000 ece4524df531: {"source":"stdout","log":"Hello Fluentd!","container_id":"ece4524df531ed6ded4253c145a53bead9b049241aa12c5a59ab83e3a14a96b4","container_name":"/inspiring_montalcini"}